THIS DATE IN HISTORY: Dec. 25

 1971: The six games on the schedule mark the last time the NHL plays on Christmas Day.
 In what goes down as the final NHL game to be played on Dec.
 25, the California Golden Seals defeat the Los Angeles Kings 3-1 at the Forum in Inglewood, California.
 Stan Gilbertson's empty-net goal is the final one to be scored on Christmas.

-Earlier in the evening, the Rangers defeat the Minnesota North Stars 2-1 at Met Center, improving their Christmas record to 25-11-2, the best of any NHL team on Dec.
+Earlier in the evening, the Rangers defeat the Minnesota North Stars 2-1 at Met Center, improving their Christmas record to 25-10 with two ties, the best of any NHL team on Dec.
 25.